LokiExtensions/Loki_AdminComponents/README.md

 module which is also used in the [Yireo LokiCheckout](https://loki-checkout.com/).
 However, this admin tool shows that the Loki suite of Yireo can be applied in many more places.

+*Note that this library makes use of Alpine.js in the Magento Admin Panel.
+However, TailwindCSS is not used, we stick to the native Magento Admin Panel classes instead.*

 ## Installation
 ```bash
 composer require yireo/magento2-loki-admin-components